daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 	bsERP.FechaEmpresaTrabalho();
 	return dto;
     ```

+12. Build the model

+13. Create new Instance of Primavera

+14. Create new Instance of Supplier

-10. Create a new Resource with name *"Product"*, and set it as using the external data source *"Primavera"* that you created earlier.
+15. Create a new Resource with name *"Product"*, and set it as using the external data source *"Primavera"* that you created earlier.

-11. On Resource *"Product"*, navigate to tab *"[Data References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for Primavera assemblies:
+16. On Resource *"Product"*, navigate to tab *"[Data References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for Primavera assemblies:

     1. Interop.StdBE900.dll
     2. Interop.ErpBS900.dll

-12. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
+17. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
 This behaviour will be used for Query and List requests for this entity.

     Copy and paste the following code (*Remember to **change** the **```"USER"```** and **```"PASS"```** fields to your actual username and password.*):